sergmelnikov/dotfiles/README.md

-# dotfiles
+# .dotfiles
-Backup for configuration dot files
+Configuration dotfiles in one place.